-Vitiligo (vit-ill-EYE-go) is a disorder that causes patches of skin to turn white.
-This happens when melanocytes (ma-LAN-o-sites), the cells that make pigment or color, are destroyed.
+Vitiligo is a chronic (long-lasting) disorder that causes patches of skin to lose pigment or color.
+This happens when melanocytes – skin cells that make pigment – are attacked and destroyed, causing the skin to turn a milky-white color.

 Vitiligo seems to be more common in people who have a family history of the disorder or who have certain autoimmune diseases, including: